 Yes.
 The online bidding provider will charge a separate buyer’s premium, currently 5%, for any item that is acquired through this bidding process.
 Please see the Buyer’s Guide for more information.

 To participate as an absentee bidder through any of the bidding avenues as outlined above, payment and shipping arrangements must be made either at the time that the bids are submitted (on the absentee form or when signing up for phone bidding) or during the online registration process.
 For the fastest service, we must have a credit card number, a shipping address, and authorization to process the purchases prior to the auction.
-A professional packing company contracted by Allard Auctions will ship all items within a week of the sale.
+A professional packing company contracted by Allard Auctions will ship all items.
 However, if we do not have proper arrangements, shipping will be delayed.

 We take most major credit cards (Visa, MasterCard, American Express, and Discover).
 We also accept money orders, traveler’s checks, and bank checks.
 Personal checks are acceptable from bidders that have established a credit history with us.
 Payments can also be submitted via Paypal to email@example.com.